Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

 In general, disorder can be of two types: random and correlated.
 In random disorder, there is no spatial correlation between the values, whereas correlated disorder exhibits some degree of long-range correlation.
 In a quantum ring, such disorder can appear in several ways, for example, in the on-site energies, in the hopping amplitudes, or in both.
 In our work, we consider disorder only in the site energies for simplicity, and we critically analyze the results for both types of disorder to examine whether any special features emerge depending on whether the disorder is correlated or not.

 \textbf{\textit{2.1 Random disorder}} In this sub-section, we introduce disorder in the on-site potentials, where each site energy is chosen randomly~\cite{al} from the interval [$-0.5W, 0.5W$] with $W$ denoting the disorder strength.
 The disordered potentials are taken to be identical for both spin species.
 In a randomly disordered ring, the chosen realization of on-site potentials plays a crucial role, together with the interplay of on-site and extended Hubbard interactions, in determining the characteristics of the ground-state energy and the persistent current.
-To ensure that the presented results are robust and statistically meaningful, all calculations are performed by averaging over a large ensemble of independent random disordered configurations.
+As the ring is randomly disordered, we compute all results by averaging over a large number ($90$) of distinct configurations.
+Increasing the number of configurations further does not lead to any appreciable change ($<10^{-6}$) in the results.

 \textbf{Energy-flux characteristics:} Figure~\ref{N=10, random disorder ring}(a) shows the variation of the ground-state energy $E_g$ as a function of the AB flux $\phi$ for a mesoscopic ring of size $N=10$ at half-filling ($N_{\uparrow}=N_{\downarrow}=5$), while Fig.~\ref{N=10, random disorder ring}(c) presents the same for a less-than-quarter-filled configuration ($N_{\uparrow}=2, N_{\downarrow}=1$).
-In both cases, the disorder strength is fixed at $W=1$.
-In Fig.~\ref{N=10, random disorder ring}(a), the black curve corresponds to the non-interacting limit $U=V=0$.
-The red curve denotes the on-site interacting case ($U=0.8, V=0$), while the blue curve represents the situation where both on-site and nearest-neighbor interactions are present ($U=0.8, V=0.4$).
-In Fig.~\ref{N=10, random disorder ring}(c), the black, blue, and red curves represent the same sequence of interaction conditions, ($U=V=0$), ($U=2, V=0$), and ($U=2, V=1$), respectively, for the less-than-quarter-filled regime.
+Here, the disorder strength is fixed at $W=1$.
+In both Figs.~\ref{N=10, random disorder ring}(a) and ~\ref{N=10, random disorder ring}(c), the black curve corresponds to the non-interacting limit $U=V=0$.
+The red curve denotes the on-site interacting case ($U=0.8, V=0$), while the blue curve represents the situation where both the on-site and nearest-neighbor interactions are present ($U=0.8, V=0.4$).